 The low impedance twin feeder allows differential mode signals on receive and transmit to travel along the feeder without a measurable emitted electromagnetic field.
 On receive identical noise is picked up on both cores giving almost no differential feeder noise at the rig.
 It is so quiet using this feeder that at first you might think the aerial system is faulty.

-Supplied with 20m of twin feeder and a choice of 2.52mm or 62mm top wires.
-Must be used with a 1:1 balun or balanced ATU in the shack.
+Supplied with 21m of twin feeder and a choice of 2.52mm or 62mm top wires.
+The feeder must be used with a 1:1 balun or balanced ATU in the shack.

 Prices below including tracking and insurance.